 This course focuses on psychosocial and physiological integrity of the maternal and pediatric client using the nursing process.
 Emphasis is placed on the multidisciplinary care of patients with alterations in selected women's and family health situations.
 This course will prepare students for clinical learning experiences through the application of theoretical concepts and the implementation of safe nursing practices to patients in various healthcare settings.
-Pre-requisites: PNVN1201, PNVN1202, PNVN1203, PNVN1319, PNVN1204, PNVN1522, PNVN1429, PNVN1631, PNVN1439, PNVN1541, PNVN1449.
-Co-requisites: PNVN1205, PNVN1359.

-PNVN1522: Introduction to Medical-Surgical Nursing Credit Hours: 5.50 Clock Hours: 124/0/0
+PNVN1522: Introduction to Medical-Surgical Nursing